Nano Banana Prompts for Landscapes (2026)

 -

 Always include foreground.
-Rocks, flowers, sand texture, tree branches, fence posts — anything with texture and detail close to the camera.
+Rocks, flowers, sand texture, tree branches, fence posts, or anything with texture and detail close to the camera.

 -

 Specify time of day explicitly.
-"Golden hour," "blue hour," "dawn," "overcast" — this is the single most impactful variable.
+"Golden hour," "blue hour," "dawn," "overcast" controls mood more than any other single variable.

 -

 Reference camera and lens.
-"Shot on Sony A7R IV 24mm" or "medium format" for wide landscapes.
+"Shot on Sony A7R IV 24mm" for wide expansive landscapes.
+"Medium format" for rich color depth.
 "Telephoto 200mm" for compressed, layered mountain scenes.

 -